 Prioritisation and resource allocation of enforcement authorities

-The revision of the AML has been scheduled as key legislative work for 2021,9 and the revised AML is expected to be adopted in the near future.
+The revision of the AML would pave the way for further improvements in lawmaking and enforcement.
+The Revised Draft of the AML is expected to be adopted in 2022.

 i Significant cases

-On 2 July 2020, the Hunan Administration for Market Regulation (Hunan AMR) published a decision fining Hunan Zhongming Gas Co, Ltd (Zhongming) 1.76 million yuan for entering into a horizontal monopoly agreement.
+On 30 April 2021, the Tianjin Administration for Market Regulation published a decision fining Tianjin Tianyao Pharmaceuticals (Tianyao) 44.02 million yuan for entering into a horizontal monopoly agreement.5

 ii Trends, developments and strategies